 We read and acknowledge all messages and will always try to help with queries regarding individuals featured on our Cemeteryscribes website (or on our sister site SynagogueScribes But questions such as those listed above, fall outside our remit and our competence and processing them takes valuable time.
 So, we would ask first-time visitors to the site to visit the about Us and the FAQs pages before writing to us and to bear in mind the following points:.

 - Our current cut-off date is 1928.
-No stones after that date appear on our site unless they are WW1, WW2 or Holocaust related or added at our discretion, and not every cemetery has been completely photographed (this is clearly stated on the relevant cemetery page).
+This will be changed every so often.
+No stones after our current cut off date will appear on our site unless they are WW1, WW2 or Holocaust related or added at our discretion, and not every cemetery has been completely photographed (this is clearly stated on the relevant cemetery page).

 - We do not own, run, or otherwise have any connection to ANY burial ground.
 Any enquiries regarding funeral times, funeral costs, maintenance of tombstones, etc., should be addressed to the relevant cemetery or Burial Society